 The most popular attraction in Fort William is also the biggest.
-Standing at 1345 metres (4411 feet) tall, this hulking mountain is the highest in the UK and attracts many people to climb its slopes every year.
-Fortunately you don’t need to be an expert mountaineer to make it to the top, as a pony track was constructed to the top in 1883 and this is now the most commonly used ascent route (if you are a mountaineer or climber, you will probably already know about the North Face, and the 700 metres [2,300 feet] cliffs!)
-However, you will still need to be properly prepared, with good footwear and sensible clothing, as well as a pretty good level of overall fitness — this is a mountain, after all, so get training.
+Standing at 1,345m (4,412ft) tall, this hulk of a mountain is the highest in the UK and attracts 125,000 visitors to its slopes every year.
+Fortunately you don’t need to be an expert mountaineer to make it to the top, as a pony track constructed in 1883 is now the most common ascent route.
+Advanced climbers will need to come prepared to tackle the impressive North Face and its 700m (2,300ft) cliffs, with appropriate footwear and a good level of fitness.
 Make sure you check the weather forecast too, as conditions can change rapidly, with snow possible all year.
-A good place to start is the helpful visitor centre in Glen Nevis, which is a common place to start the walk and has information on the mountain and local area, as well as toilets, a shop, picnic benches and a car park.
+A good place to start is the helpful visitor centre in Glen Nevis; it has information on the mountain and local area, as well as toilets, a shop, picnic benches and car park.

-Scotland is well known for her whisky, with each area having a unique flavour and style and there are over 125 different distilleries.
-The distillery in Fort William is to be found in Lochy Bridge, just to the north of Fort William, and was licensed in 1825.
-There is a visitor centre and three different levels of tour (including the obligatory tasting!).
-Booking ahead is to be advised as this can be a popular experience (and maybe book a cab home too).
+Scotland is well known for its whisky, and with each area producing a unique flavour and style, there are over 130 distilleries to choose from.
+The Ben Nevis Distillery can be found in Lochy Bridge, to the north of Fort William, and was licensed in 1825.
+There’s a helpful visitor centre and three different levels of tour, including the obligatory tasting.
+Booking ahead is advisable as this can be a popular experience (and maybe book a cab home too).

-In summer from May to October, the West Highland Railway Line plays host to the train also known as the Hogwart’s Express.
-Running from Fort William to Mallaig and back, the route is stunning, whatever the weather.
-It has been called the most beautiful railway in the world on several occasions, add the steam train and this is an experience not to be missed.
-The fantastic Glenfinnan Viaduct (AKA the ‘Harry Potter Bridge’) and the view up Loch Shiel at that point are simply breathtaking.
+From May to October the West Highland Railway Line plays host to the Hogwarts Express steam train, or The Jacobite as it’s also known.
+Running from Fort William to Mallaig and back, the route is stunning whatever the weather.
+It’s been called ‘the most beautiful railway in the world’ many times; add in this special steam train and it’s an experience not to be missed.
+The Glenfinnan Viaduct (also known as the ‘Harry Potter bridge’) with its views of Loch Shiel is breathtaking.